 Equipment and material to be CSA certified.
 Where there is no alternative to supplying equipment which is not CSA certified, obtain special approval from CSA or by special inspection by the ESA, Consultant and Consultant.

-Provide any special inspections required by any agency or authority as required to fully install and operate all equipment in a compliant and safe manner.
-[Consultant to determine which special inspections would be required and to ensure such special inspections are incorporated into the Contract Documents].

 Ensure that control panels and component assemblies are assembled at the factory.
 CSA stickers shall be clearly affixed on such equipment.

 Electric Motors, Equipment and Controls

-[Coordinate the installation of motors, equipment and mechanical work with electrical work.]
+Coordinate the installation of motors, equipment and mechanical work with electrical work.

 Coordinate all work with the Consultant, Consultant and Region staff in such a way as to minimize any operational impact (if any) on the system operated by the Region.